Sub-processor status

-Cross-provider status aggregation, incident timeline, scheduled maintenance calendar, and routed notifications — 6,116+ providers in one dashboard.
+Cross-provider status aggregation, incident timeline, scheduled maintenance calendar, and routed notifications across 6,000+ providers in one dashboard.

 5 monitors free forever · No credit card

 Add the providers your app depends on.
 Filter each one to the specific service you care about.
-See live status across all of them in one grid — and filter by "has issues" when you only want to see the things that are broken.
+See live status across all of them in one grid.
+Filter by "has issues" when you only want to see the things that are broken.

 The incident list spans every monitor in your account.
 Active incidents at the top, recent ones below, with full history on its own tab.
 Every row links into a drill-down showing the full update thread from the vendor.